unchainedshop/unchained/docs/source/getting-started/storefront-setup.md

 npm install
 ```

-The installation script downloads, installs and initialises all files and packages required to build and run the storefront web app.
+The installation script downloads, installs and initializes all files and packages required to build and run the storefront web app.

 ## Step 2: Setup connection